Our Guesthouse on Koh Chang

-Kayaking: We have sea kayaks, a couple of SUP boards and a Canadian style canoe which you can use for free to explore the river estuary and mangroves.
-There are six small islands just off Klong Prao & Kai Bae beaches.
+Kayaking: We have sea kayaks, a couple of SUP boards and four seater Canadian style canoes which you can use for free to explore the river estuary and mangroves.
+There are also six small islands just off Klong Prao & Kai Bae beaches.
 The nearest is about 30 minutes kayak paddle from us.
 It is possible to visit them all in a day – but you’ll need to be pretty fit and confident on the water as the furthest island is around 3km from the mainland and no-one is going to save you if you get into trouble.

 Laundry: There is a good laundry in the village.
 The cost is 40 Baht/kilo.
 Just give us a bag of laundry and we’ll take it down there for you.
 You’ll get it back the same evening, neatly folded and smelling of roses.

 Our Guests: There isn’t a typical guest at Baan Rim Nam.
 We get people from all walks of life, all ages, all religions, all sexual orientations and all countries – it’s like the United Nations at times.
 And pretty much the only thing guests have in common is that they, like you, have found this website and are looking for a place like Baan Rim Nam in which to stay.
 Which has got to be a good thing :-)